NLeSC/guide/language_guides/javascript.md

 ## Debugging

 In web development, debugging is typically done in the browser.
 TypeScript cannot be run directly in the web browser, so it must be transpiled to JavaScript.
 To map a breakpoint in the browser to a line in the original TypeScript file [source maps](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) are required.
 Most frameworks have a project build system which generate source maps.
+For more info, see the [Javascript section on debugging](/language_guides/javascript?id=debugging)

 ## Documentation

-It seems that [TypeDoc](https://typedoc.org/) is a good tool to use.
+Just like [JSDoc](/language_guides/javascript?id=js-docs) for JavaScript, [TypeDoc](https://typedoc.org/) can automatically generate HTML documentation for your code.